 Despite the area’s illustrious history, perhaps what’s most surprising about Western Town is just how easy it is to explore.
 The opportunity to traverse a truly surreal town square in the footsteps of countless film industry legends is not to be missed.

 Update: The ranch burned down on November 11, 2018, and is temporarily closed, although certain aspects can be still viewed.
-There are plans to rebuild.
+There are plans to reopen in 2020.